panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 type: post
 ---

-When I was making my first steps in using TypeScript, I was surprised that the following code snippet has a type error:
+When making my first steps in TypeScript, I was surprised that the code triggers a type error:

 ```ts twoslash
 // @errors: 7053